mdjoh/Inventory-Control/README.md

 - `y`: updated inventory quantity

 ## Results
-Our best model was a two-layered neural network with 128 nodes in each layer that trained with the PPO algorithm for 500,000 timesteps.
+Taking random actions to optimize inventory led to losses approaching $8,000 per quarter.
+This demonstrated a need for a trained policy.
+We used the proximal policy optimization (PPO) and advantage actor critic (A2C) algorithms to train a policy for this problem.
+Both algorithms resulted in profits but our best model was a two-layered neural network with 128 nodes in each layer that trained with the PPO algorithm for 500,000 timesteps.
 It converged to a reward of approximately $8,000 per episode.

 ![Reward vs Timesteps when training timesteps vary](/Figures/timestep_presentation.png)
 ***Figure 1.*** Reward progression for models trained with various number of timesteps